Donald Trump Slaps New Sanctions On Russia Over Sergei Skripal Poisoning

 Both were put into a coma following the nerve agent attack, and at least three others fell ill.

-The U.S. and Europe intelligence pointed to Moscow’s involvement in the chemical weapons attack.
-Russia has denied any wrongdoing.
+U.S. and Europe intelligence pointed to Moscow’s involvement in the chemical weapons attack, but Russia has denied any wrongdoing.

 The president signed an executive order on Thursday ordering the second round of punitive actions to be taken by the U.S. Treasury.